Parallel Programming in Futhark¶

 The book is Open Source, maintained on Github, and distributed under the Creative Commons Attribution (By) 4.0 license.
 All code snippets in the book, including code in the book’s repository directory is distributed under the ISC license.
 We will appreciate pull-requests for fixing any kinds of typos and errors in the text and in the enclosed programs, or making any other improvement.
 The book’s main repository is https://github.com/diku-dk/futhark-book.

 This work has been partially supported by the Danish Strategic Research Council, Program Committee for Strategic Growth Technologies, for the research center HIPERFIT: Functional High Performance Computing for Financial Information Technology (hiperfit.dk) under contract number 10-092299.
+The work has also been supported by Independent Research Fund Denmark as part of the project Functional Technology for High-performance Architectures (FUTHARK).

 Table of contents¶